dgkim5360/dgkim5360.github.io/_posts/2017-09-15-closures-and-decorators-in-python.md

 >>> target()
 a message from inner of deco
 ```
-It is notable that the decorated `target` refers the `inner` function, not `target` itself, i.e., the decorator `deco` replaces the decorated one.
+It is notable that the decorated function `target` refers the `inner` function, not `target` itself, i.e., the decorator `deco` replaces the decorated one.
 Check the below.
 ```python
 >>> target
 <function deco.<locals>.inner at 0x10063b598>